 One of the many attractions of the contemporary art market is that it constantly evolves.
 This year, some trends have emerged in the art world.

 Up first, women’s art and gender equality.
-Mainly dominated by men, the art market in 2019 is opening up to parity, as illustrated by the success of several visual artists such as Jenny Saville, Julie Mehretu, Yayoi Kusama, Rachel Whiteread, Carole Feuerman, Sophie Calle, Charlotte Falcini and Satr.
+Previously dominated by men, the art market in 2019 is opening up to parity.
+This is illustrated by the success of several visual artists such as Jenny Saville, Julie Mehretu, Yayoi Kusama, Rachel Whiteread, Carole Feuerman, Sophie Calle, Charlotte Falcini and Satr.
 Secondly, African art.
 It is no coincidence that the fair Also Known As Africa (AKAA) was such a huge success this year: all eyes are on this emerging art.
-Last but by no means least, street art.
+And last but by no means least, street art.
 For several years now, urban art has been appearing all over the walls of the world’s capitals and artists’ canvases.
 Some of the most famous names?
 Banksy, Shepard Fairey (Obey), M. Chat, JonOne, L’Atlas, JR and Miss Tic; all very popular amongst collectors.

 7. A new record for the most expensive work of art in the world